-Jewish rabbis comfortably began every temple meeting with the words, "Blessed art thou, O Lord, for thou has not made me a woman."
+Women were often treated as property.
+Jewish rabbis began every temple meeting with the words, "Blessed art thou, O Lord, for thou has not made me a woman."

-All women were excluded from public religious life.
-It was rare that women were taught the Torah, even in private.
+Women were often viewed as inferior to men, excluded from public religious life and rarely taught the Torah, even in private.

-Author Philip Yancey comments, "For women and other oppressed people, Jesus turned upside down the accepted wisdom of his day....
-Jesus violated the mores of his time in every single encounter with women recorded in the four Gospels."
+Author Philip Yancey comments, "For women and other oppressed people, Jesus turned upside down the accepted wisdom of his day.
+According to biblical scholar Walter Wink, Jesus violated the mores of his time in every single encounter with women recorded in the four Gospels."1

-"Teacher, this woman was caught in the act of adultery.
-In the Law Moses commanded us to stone such women.
-Now what do you say?"1
+The religious instigators of this mob loudly said to Jesus, "Teacher, this woman was caught in the act of adultery.
+In the Law, Moses commanded us to stone such women.
+Now what do you say?"

-They had Jesus in a no-win situation.
-If he gave her mercy, he was condoning adultery and proved to be an enemy of their law.
-If Jesus stoned her, then so much for his uniquely respectful treatment of women, and all his teaching about mercy and forgiveness.
+If he gave her mercy, he meant he winked at adultery and an enemy of their moral law.
+If Jesus stoned her, then all his teaching about mercy and forgiveness was nullified.

 One by one they walked away, "beginning with the oldest" until it was only Jesus left with the woman.
 Jesus asked her,